KnownSH/Example-Figura-Plugin/README.md

 ### An experiment to add compatability between Simple Voice Chat and Figura
-This is very janky...
+This is very janky...<br>
-I don't reconmend using this unless your gonna improve it lol
+I don't recommend using this unless your gonna improve it lol
 ![demo](https://github.com/KnownSH/FiguraSVC/blob/main/examples/ingame.gif)